KJKan/mcfarland/Tutorial.md

 results_gModel           <- gModel           %>% runmodel
 ```

-To obtain their fit statistics, one can use the function fit() and/or function compare()
+To obtain their fit statistics, one can use the function fit() and/or function compare().

 ```{r}
 fit( results_measurementModel )